Gary Yama

 Please tell us what fascinates you most about research.

-What fascinates me most about my research is that I get to take a piece of silicon and do a number of different processes on it, such as deposition, patterning, and etching.
+What fascinates me most about my research is that I get to take a piece of silicon and carry out a number of different processes on it, such as deposition, patterning, and etching.
 These steps, and variations of them, are repeated a number of times and the finished part is something that measures acceleration, temperature, rotation, time, or other components.

 What makes research done at Bosch so special?